 Scholarships Offered for New Plastics Students at Penn College

-New associate-degree students majoring in plastics and polymer technology at Pennsylvania College of Technology are eligible to receive $2,500 per semester up to $10,000 total toward the cost of their education, courtesy of the Pennsylvania Plastics Initiative Scholarship Program.
+New associate-degree students majoring in plastics and polymer technology at Pennsylvania College of Technology are eligible to receive $2,500 per semester up to a total of $5,000 toward the cost of their education, courtesy of the Pennsylvania Plastics Initiative Scholarship Program.

-To be eligible for the scholarship, a student must be a resident of Pennsylvania, enrolled in the plastics and polymer technology associate-degree major, demonstrate financial need, maintain a minimum cumulative grade-point average of 2.5, and plan to find employment in the plastics industry in Pennsylvania after graduation.
+To be eligible for the scholarship, a student must be a resident of Pennsylvania, enrolled in the plastics and polymer technology associate-degree major, maintain a minimum cumulative grade-point average of 2.5, have a current Free Application for Federal Student Aid on file and plan to find employment in the plastics industry in Pennsylvania after graduation.

 Students in the plastics engineering technology major at Penn State Erie, The Behrend College are also eligible to receive the Pennsylvania Plastics Initiative Scholarships.

 The application deadline for the scholarships at Penn College is June 1.
-Those applying for the scholarships must also file a Free Application for Federal Student Aid (FAFSA) preferably by May 1, in order to also be considered for a Pennsylvania Higher Education Assistance Agency (PHEAA) state grant.
+Those applying for the scholarships must also file a FAFSA preferably by May 1 in order to also be considered for a Pennsylvania Higher Education Assistance Agency state grant.

 Graduates of the plastics program at Penn College are in high demand to fill plastics-industry positions.
 Average starting salaries for plastics graduates range from approximately $40,000 to $50,000.